Variational integrator for the rotating shallow-water equations on the sphere: Numerical simulations

 \subsection{Case 4: Rossby--Haurwitz waves}

 We consider a Rossby--Haurwitz wave with wavenumber $\kappa=4$, which is proposed in \cite{wil92}.
 Unlike the non-divergent barotropic vorticity equation, the shallow-water equations can only approximate this solution.
 For comparison, snapshots after 7 and 14 days are presented.
-For completeness we present the initial conditions here in latitude ($\theta$) and longitude ($\lambda$),
+For completeness we present the initial conditions here in latitude ($\theta$) and longitude ($\lambda$), \begin{linenomath} \end{linenomath} The components of the velocity vector $\mathbf{u}=(u,v)$ are \begin{linenomath} \end{linenomath} and the water elevation is given by \begin{linenomath}